 Dunfermline travelled to Cumbernauld to top of the table, First Division side Clyde in the Tennents Scottish Cup.
-Aaron Labonte and Greg Shields (Cup tied at Kilmarnock) dropped out of the side that started at Tannadice last Saturday.
+Aaron Labonte and Greg Shields (Cup tied with Kilmarnock) dropped out of the side that started at Tannadice last Saturday.
 In attack Noel Hunt came in to partner Stevie Crawford with Craig Brewster still out with an ankle injury and young Irishman, Richie Byrne came in for his first start.

 Clyde kicked off after the minutes silence for former Scotland manager, Ally McLeod shooting towards the goals in front of the snow covered Campsie Hills.
 Andy Smith got the first chance of the game so Derek Stillie was the first keeper to get a touch.

 This might have lulled Clyde into a false sense of security because after only 4 minutes and 15 seconds the Pars took the lead.
 Byrne won a corner on the left and when Darren Young crossed ball into a crowded Clyde penalty box, the clearance only went as far as Scott Wilson at the edge of the box.
 His well-struck low shot was saved by keeper Morrison but he failed to hold the ball and Noel HUNT turned the ball in at the left post.